treolabs/treopim/docs/en/user-guide/catalogs.md

 ![Categories panel](../../_assets/catalogs/categories-panel.jpg)

-On this panel, you can link categories to the given catalog by selecting the existing ones or creating new categories.
+On this panel, you can link categories to the given catalog record by selecting the existing ones or creating new category records.

-To create new categories, click the `+` button located in the upper right corner of the `CATEGORIES` panel and enter the necessary data in the category creation pop-up that appears:
+To create new category records, click the `+` button located in the upper right corner of the `CATEGORIES` panel and enter the necessary data in the category creation pop-up that appears:

 ![Creating categories](../../_assets/catalogs/catalogs-create-category.jpg)

-Click the `Save` button to complete the category creation process or `Cancel` to abort it.
+Click the `Save` button to complete the category record creation process or `Cancel` to abort it.

-To assign an existing category (or several categories) to the catalog, use the `Select` option from the actions menu  of the `CATEGORIES` panel:
+To assign an existing category (or several categories) to the catalog record, use the `Select` option from the actions menu  of the `CATEGORIES` panel:

 ![Adding categories](../../_assets/catalogs/categories-select.jpg)

-In the "Categories" pop-up that appears, choose the desired category (or categories) from the list and press the `Select` button to link the item(s) to the catalog.
+In the "Categories" pop-up that appears, choose the desired category (or categories) from the list and press the `Select` button to link the item(s) to the catalog record.

-Please, note that only root categories should be linked to the catalogs, which means that all catalog products may have only those categories that are related to the selected category tree(s).
+Please, note that only root categories should be linked to catalogs, which means that all catalog products may have only those categories that are related to the selected category tree(s).

-Categories linked to the given catalog can be viewed, edited, unlinked or removed via the corresponding options from the single record actions menu on the `CATEGORIES` panel:
+Categories linked to the given catalog record can be viewed, edited, unlinked, or removed via the corresponding options from the single record actions menu on the `CATEGORIES` panel:

 ![Categories actions](../../_assets/catalogs/categories-actions-menu.jpg)

 ### Products

-Products that are linked to the catalog are displayed on its detail view page on the `PRODUCTS` panel and include the following table columns:
+Products that are linked to the catalog record are displayed on its detail view page on the `PRODUCTS` panel and include the following table columns:
  - Name
  - SKU
  - Type